ku-progsys/eecs662/assignments/4-rewrites-lambda-calculus.md

 ## Submitting

-You should submit on Canvas and GradeScope will autograde your assignment in a few minutes.
+Submit your work on GradeScope.
 You should submit two files: `rewriter.rkt` and `lambda-calculus.rkt`.
 You may add any auxiliary functions you need to these files, but do not rename the functions you are asked to write.